How to buy Morgan Stanley (MS) shares in Australia

 Morgan Stanley share dividends

-While Morgan Stanley's payout ratio might seem low, this can signify that Morgan Stanley is investing more in its future growth.
+While Morgan Stanley's payout ratio might seem fairly standard, it's worth remembering that Morgan Stanley may be investing much of the rest of its net profits in future growth.

 Have Morgan Stanley's shares ever split?

-Morgan Stanley's shares were split on a 2:1 basis on 26 January 2000.
-So if you had owned 1 share the day before before the split, the next day you'd have owned 2 shares.
+Morgan Stanley's shares were split on a 2:1 basis on 27 January 2000.
+So if you had owned 1 share the day before the split, the next day you would own 2 shares.
 This wouldn't directly have changed the overall worth of your Morgan Stanley shares – just the quantity.
 However, indirectly, the new 50% lower share price could have impacted the market appetite for Morgan Stanley shares which in turn could have impacted Morgan Stanley's share price.

 Morgan Stanley share price volatility

-Over the last 12 months, Morgan Stanley's shares have ranged in value from as little as US$45.78 up to US$105.95.
+Over the last 12 months, Morgan Stanley's shares have ranged in value from as little as US$72.23 up to US$108.7957.
 A popular way to gauge a stock's volatility is its "beta".

-Beta is a measure of a share's volatility in relation to the market.
-The market (NYSE average) beta is 1, while Morgan Stanley's is 1.5508.
-This would suggest that Morgan Stanley's shares are more volatile than the average for this exchange and represent, relatively-speaking, a higher risk (but potentially also market-beating returns).
+Beta measures a share's volatility in relation to the market.
+The market (NYSE average) beta is 1, while Morgan Stanley's is 1.4056.
+This would suggest that Morgan Stanley's shares are more volatile than the average for this exchange and represent, relatively speaking, a higher risk (but potentially also market-beating returns).

 Morgan Stanley overview

 Morgan Stanley, a financial holding company, provides various financial products and services to corporations, governments, financial institutions, and individuals in the Americas, Europe, the Middle East, Africa, and Asia.
-The company operates through Institutional Securities, Wealth Management, and Investment Management segments.
+It operates through Institutional Securities, Wealth Management, and Investment Management segments.
 The Institutional Securities segment offers capital raising and financial advisory services, including services related to the underwriting of debt, equity, and other securities, as well as advice on mergers and acquisitions, restructurings, real estate, and project finance.
-This segment also provides sales and trading services, such as sales, financing, prime brokerage, and market-making services in equity and fixed income products consisting of foreign exchange and commodities; corporate and commercial real estate loans, which provides secured lending facilities and financing for sales and trading customers, as well as asset-backed and mortgage lending; and wealth management services, investment, and research services.
-The Wealth Management segment offers various financial services and solutions covering brokerage and investment advisory services; financial and wealth planning services; stock plan administration services; annuity and insurance products; securities-based lending, residential real estate loans, and other lending products; and banking and retirement plan services to individual investors and small to medium-sized businesses and institutions.
-The Investment Management segment provides various investment strategies and products comprising equity, fixed income, liquidity, and alternative/other products to benefit/defined contribution plans, foundations, endowments, government entities, sovereign wealth funds, insurance companies, and third-party fund sponsors and corporations through institutional and intermediary channels.
-The company was founded in 1924 and is headquartered in New York, New York.
+This segment also provides sales and trading services, such as sales, financing, prime brokerage, and market-making services in equity and fixed income products consisting of foreign exchange and commodities; corporate and commercial real estate loans, which provides secured lending facilities and financing for sales and trading customers, and asset-backed and mortgage lending; and wealth management services, investment, and research services.
+The Wealth Management segment offers financial advisor-led brokerage and investment advisory services; self-directed brokerage services; financial and wealth planning services; workplace services, including stock plan administration; annuity and insurance products; securities-based lending, residential real estate loans, and other lending products; banking; and retirement plan services to individual investors and small to medium-sized businesses and institutions.
+The Investment Management segment provides equity, fixed income, liquidity, and alternative/other products to benefit/defined contribution plans, foundations, endowments, government entities, sovereign wealth funds, insurance companies, and third-party fund sponsors and corporations through institutional and intermediary channels.
+Morgan Stanley was founded in 1924 and is headquartered in New York, New York.

 Morgan Stanley in the news